-Super Bowl 50 is almost here.
-Unfortunately the Pittsburgh Steelers are not playing Super Bowl 50, but as the great game reaches the half-century mark, Steelers Nation can take pride that regardless of whether Carolina or Denver triumphs, the Black and Gold own more Lombardi Trophies than any other franchise.
+Super Bowl 52 is almost here.
+Unfortunately the Pittsburgh Steelers are not playing Super Bowl 52, but Steelers Nation can take pride because the Black and Gold still own more Lombardi Trophies than any other franchise.

 With that in mind, Steel Curtain Rising gives you the 8 Greatest Steelers Super Bowl Plays.

-Lynn Swann makes and belief-defying catch in Super Bowl X over Dalllas’ Mark Washington.
-Photo Credit: AP, via NY Daily New
+Lynn Swann’s belief-defying Super Bowl X catch over Dalllas Mark Washington.
+Photo Credit: AP, via NY Daily News